wjtje/Trackless-sever/log.md

  - Create a new table for settings
  - Created a new settingsHandler for importing the settings for the user
  - New setting `workLateDays`: how any days late you can enter or edit work
+ - New `access.md` file for checking what access you need

 # Changed in this version

  - groupId 0 doesnt exist any longer exsist
  - Id -> ID (It has been done)
+ - changes /access

 # Things that are fixed